swengzju/Breasifer/index.md

 ## Model evaluation

-After running both models five times, the average prediction accuracy on the holdout test dataset was:
+The prediction accuracy on the holdout test dataset was:

 - Fully connected neural network: 0.67
 - Convolutional neural network: 0.71

+The convolutional neural network outperformed the fully connected neural network by four percent in terms of prediction accuracy.
+Based on the confusion matrix below, the convolutional neural network model achieved:

+- Sensitivity: 0.73
+- Specificity: 0.69
+- F1 score: 0.72

 ![alt text](https://farm1.staticflickr.com/291/32724769276_0c2b77d0e7_m.jpg)

-The convolutional neural network outperformed the fully connected neural network by four percent.
-The advantages of using convolutional neural network can also be observed from the following figures.
+The advantages of using convolutional neural network can also be observed from the following two figures.
 As the number of training iteration increased, the validation accuracy of the convolutional neural network quickly and smoothly ramped up to 0.9 after 2000 iterations, while the fully connected neural network did not reach 0.9 until around 4500 iterations.
 On the other hand, starting from 1000 iterations, the loss value of the convolutional neural network was always lower than that of the fully connected neural network, which indicated that the gradient descent function inside the convolutional neural network had a better performance in converging to the local minimum point.
 The loss value is calculated by a cost function, which essentially defines how far the model is from the desired output.
 The gradient descent is attempting to converge on a result that minimizes the cost function by slowing changing the weights.

 ![alt text](https://farm1.staticflickr.com/419/32636736206_530ea9f1c9_b.jpg)